LukoJohnson/alltheguides/docs/guides/translations.md

 # All The Translations

+???+ warning "FTB Quests 1.21+"
+	Translating lang files and previewing them all while in-game is now possible.
+I may or may not adjust this page to include that method, as it would require rearranging this guide.

 ## Important!

 There is ***no*** set or forced timeline for translations. *Work on them at your own pace!* PR them however you want, either as whole chapters, sections of chapters, or even the whole thing if you want. **We are incredibly grateful for any contributions you make!**